jason-paulose/Power-BI-Portfolio/README.md

 - Data Cleaning: Change data types, promote top row to column header
 - Data Analysis: Entered data into a new table and created measures using CALCULATE, FILTER, PREVIOUSYEAR, and aggregate functions
 - Visualization: Mobile view; Conditional formatting based on financial category
+- Functionality: Toggle between revenues, expenses, and profits to see metrics for the respective category

 --